Stefano Mandini

 Stefano Mandini; engraving from the late 1780s by Thérèse Eléonore Lingée after a drawing by Jean-Michel Moreau the Younger.
 From the collections of the British Museum.
+The French caption reads "Academic Society of the Children of Apollo / Et(ienne) Mandini, Professor", where "Etienne" is French for "Stefano".

-Stefano Mandini (1750–ca. 1810) was an outstanding Italian operatic baritone of the second half of the 18th century.
+Stefano Mandini (1750 – ca. 1810) was an outstanding Italian operatic baritone of the second half of the 18th century.
 He appeared in the premieres of many well-known operas of his day, of which the most famous at the present time is Mozart's The Marriage of Figaro, for which Mandini created the role of Count Almaviva.

 Career

 His career began in Italy with performances in Ferrara in 1774 and Parma in 1776.
 A key event occurred when Emperor Joseph II of Austria chose to found a top-rank Italian opera company at his capital in Vienna, and sent his representatives seeking the best available talent.
 Mandini was recruited during this search, and first sang in the Emperor's company on 5 May 1783 as Milord Arespingh in L'italiana in Londra by Domenico Cimarosa.
 He sang in a number of operas with the company, including the following: